vojtajina/grunt-bump/README.md

 Do you wanna commit the changes ?

 ### commitMessage
 If so, what is the commit message ?
-This can be [Lo-Dash template], available value is `version` which is the new version.
+You can use `%VERSION%` which will get replaced with the new version.

 ### commitFiles
 An array of files that you wanna commit.
 You can use `['-a']` to commit all files.